bartoszlenar/Validot/docs/DOCUMENTATION.md

 // Publisher.Name: Must not contain whitespace!
 ```

-- Whether to define a [specification](#specification) upfront and pass it to the `Member` command, or define everything inline - it's totally up to you.
+- Whether to define a [specification](#specification) upfront and pass it to the `Member` command or define everything inline - it's totally up to you.
 It doesn't make any difference.
   - The only thing that is affected is the source code readability.
-  - However in some very specific situations, reusing predefined specifications could lead to having an infinite reference loop in the object. this topic is covered in [Reference loop](#reference-loop) section.
+  - However, in some particular situations, reusing predefined specifications could lead to having an infinite reference loop in the object.
+This topic is covered in [Reference loop](#reference-loop) section.

 ``` csharp
 Specification<BookModel> bookSpecification = s => s